DorukCem/Cloth_Simulation/README.md

 Cloth simulation in C++ rendered using SFML

-Physics are simulated using "Verlet Physics"
+Physics are simulated using "Verlet Integration"

 **Video of code in action** :
 [Youtube video](https://youtu.be/amXzH7ASuA8)